timothyhahn/jeeveshikedthepct/src/routes/chapters/03-chapter-3.md

 import Images from '$lib/components/Images.svelte';
 </script>

-The typical path into Wrightwood involves a steep two-mile climb down, so our group decided to try a hitch from the road a bit further down the trail.
+The typical path into Wrightwood involves a steep two-mile climb down, so our group decided to instead try a hitch from the road a bit further down the trail.
 While I planned not to spend the night there, I did need some resupplies.
 We were picked up by a K-Drama obsessed local named Maria, who insisted on calling me "Oppa".